What’s in Your Sofa?

 How People Are Exposed to Toxins in Furniture

 Polyurethane foam is an ever-present danger because it’s in such a wide range of products.
-In addition to padding your furniture and mattresses, it’s used in car seating, carpet underlay, packaging, and sound insulation.
+In addition to padding your furniture and mattresses, it’s used in car seating, carpet underlay, packaging and sound insulation.
 It’s even in the casings of electronic equipment like TVs.
-Flame retardants like TDCPP are especially prevalent in products for infants and children such as car seats, changing tables, and nursing pillows.
-Again, though, couches and mattresses pose the greatest risk because we spend so much time on them.
+Flame retardants like TDCPP are especially prevalent in products for infants and children such as car seats, changing tables and nursing pillows.
+Again, though, couches and mattresses pose the greatest risk for polyurethane toxicity because we spend so much time on them.

 Here’s how exposure occurs: